Technocrats-nitw/HacktoberFest/README.md

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)

 ## How to contribute to this project :D

+    1) Fork and Clone this repo using $git
+    2) Do ... changes
+    3) Commit and push to your forked version !
+    4) Github will tell that "your branch is ahead of original repo .
+Do you wanna make a pull request ?"
+Go for it
+    5) After making pull request , go to "Issues" tab of repository and create new issue , body of which contains what you have done and a request to assign it to you.
+    6) After verification of your Pull Request (PR) we'll close the issue .

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)